coremaze/osu-Remod/README.md

 Allows you to change mods on osu! replays.
 Usage: osu!Remod.exe <Usage: osu!Remod.exe <input OSR file> <output OSR file> (Mods)

+Disclaimer: This is not affiliated affiliated with osu! or ppy.

 You can specify as many mods as you want, and here are their abbreviations:

 Nofail: NF